INSURANCE INFORMATION

 No worries — you still have affordable options:

-Fixed-rate pricing is available with no surprise fees
+Cash-pay, fixed-rate pricing is available with no surprise fees

-Some families may be able to submit a superbill for insurance reimbursement — I’ll walk you through that process
+Cash-pay families may be able to submit a superbill for insurance reimbursement — I’ll walk you through that process

 I accept HSA/FSA cards, credit/debit cards, and provide simple, secure payment options